inji/mimoto/deploy/README.md

 * If the server lacks a public domain and a valid SSL certificate, it is advisable to select the `n` option.
 Opting it will enable the `init-container` with an `emptyDir` volume and include it in the deployment process.
 * The init-container will proceed to download the server's self-signed SSL certificate and mount it to the specified location within the container's Java keystore (i.e., `cacerts`) file.
 * This particular functionality caters to scenarios where the script needs to be employed on a server utilizing self-signed SSL certificates.

-  2. **Keystore Choice**: A prompt will ask you to choose the key management method (SoftHSM, .p12 keystore, or External HSM).

 ### For Onboarding new Issuer for VCI: